Click on a title below to view or download the PDF about that subject.

 Non-Hodgkin’s lymphoma (NHL) is a form of cancer that starts in the lymphatic system.
 The lymphatic system is a network of lymph vessels that carry a clear fluid called lymph, made up of a type of white blood cells that fight infection.
 The lymphatic system is a circulatory system that collects white blood cells which are taken from veins, circulated throughout the body, and returned to the bloodstream.

-Neuropathy is a medical term for any disease of the nerves.
-There are four major forms of neuropathy – polyneuropathy, autonomic neuropathy, mononeuropathy and the most common form, peripheral polyneuropathy – more commonly called peripheral neuropathy (PN).
-Peripheral neuropathy damages the nerves in the legs and arms.
-Usually the first area that PN affects is the feet and legs before the hands and arms.
-This fact sheet will discuss the HCV-related form of peripheral neuropathy including the cause, symptoms, and treatments.
+Neuropathy is a medical term for any disease that affects the nerves.
+There are four major types of neuropathy – polyneuropathy, autonomic neuropathy, mononeuropathy, and the most common form, peripheral polyneuropathy – more commonly called peripheral neuropathy (PN).
+There are 20 million Americans that have some form of peripheral neuropathy.
+Peripheral neuropathy can affect nerves throughout the body including the feet, hands, or legs and cause problems with the heart, sex organs and digestive system.
+In other words, any organ that has nerves can be affected.

 Porphyrins are complex molecules in the body that combine with iron to produce heme, which is responsible for giving blood its red color.
 They combine with globin to form hemoglobin.
 Porphyria is the name of a group of diseases caused by an excess of porphyrins in the blood.
 Porphyria Cutanea Tarda (PCT) is one of the most common types of porphyria, triggered by a deficiency of an enzyme called uroporphyrinogen decarboxylase (UROD).